ahmetgsu/ev-assignment/README.md

 ```

 Since it is just a front-end task, I checked email and password control on front-end.
 I handled wrong email and password combinations.
-When user successfully signed-in, according to the user role, which is determined by isAdmin prop in mocks/users.js file, a related user interface is shown.
+When user successfully signed-in, according to the user role, which is determined by isAdmin prop in `mocks/users.js file`, a related user interface is shown.

-I have created a dummy chargepoints data in mocks/chargepoints.js.
+I have created a dummy chargepoints data in `mocks/chargepoints.js`.
 When application is loaded for the first time, this data is written to AsyncStorage.
 Then, users can make CRUD operations.
 I have choosen 3 countries (Netherlands - Germany - UK), and created 3 operators in each countries.

 ### Aim of the project 🎯